 The bill also provides that communications published by “the news media” are not electioneering communications.
 However, even this safe-harbor is vaguely described: it does not define “the news media.”
 Some news outlets are now projects of § 501(c)(4) organizations – such as Think Progress, a widely read blog that is a project of the Center for American Progress Action Fund.
 Would such publications be exempt if the same information is published in printed material?

 In short, nearly any mention of a candidate in a covered communication may be regulated under the legislation.
-This stunningly broad definition would appear to cover nonpartisan voter guides and listings of votes cast by lawmakers if distributed to the public by covered organizations during periods that would be regulated by the bill.
-This broad coverage will silence many speakers during the electioneering communication period and deprive voters of vitally important nonpartisan information.
+This stunningly broad definition would even appear to cover listings of votes cast by lawmakers if distributed to the public by covered organizations during periods that would be regulated by the bill.
+The broad coverage will silence many speakers during the electioneering communication period and deprive voters of vitally important nonpartisan information.

 Also, unlike the federal electioneering communications provisions, there is no objective way for a speaker to determine whether a communication “can be received by more than 1,500 persons” in a district.
 The federal electioneering communications statute required the Federal Communications Commission to establish and maintain an online electioneering communications database, so that speakers can know whether the communication can be heard by 50,000 or more persons in a state or district.
 This proposal provides no such directive to any state agency, nor is there any objective way to determine the reach of a billboard or sign, both of which are explicitly covered by the definition.